| Academic Regulationsand Procedures

 The following sections describe some of the College's regulations

+and procedures.
 Requirements for the Degree.
 The

 College awards the B.A. or the B.S. degree to qualified